7 self-care tips for photographers

 For some people, self-care means meditating and yoga, while for others, it means taking a long walk outdoors and listening to music.
 Maybe it’s a social media detox.
 But it could be something completely different!
 What works for one person likely won’t work for someone else.

-“As a coach, my approach to self-care is to avoid prescribing one-size-fits-all solutions,” the photographer-turned-leadership coach Danny Ghitis tells us.
+“As a coach, my approach to self-care is to avoid prescribing one-size-fits-all solutions,” the -turned-leadership coach Danny Ghitis tells us.
 “I prefer to help people take a step back and do the hard work of examining what makes sense for them.

 “It’s easy to look for quick fixes to complex problems because we’re wired to preserve our energy.
 Unfortunately, the quick-fix approach to self-care can actually be a form of avoidance.
 So, my suggestion is this: take a step off the creative career hamster wheel and assess what really needs your attention.”

 Finally, if you find yourself struggling with your mental health, reach out to a professional.
 They’re there to help.
-You can the National Alliance on Mental Illness (NAMI) for resources to help you get started.
+You can visit the National Alliance on Mental Illness (NAMI) for resources to help you get started.

 Not on 500px yet?
 Sign up here to explore more impactful photography.